ViestaNaran/VR_TowerDefense/README.md

 The project is a prototype Tower Defense game, in virtual reality.

-The Code can be found in TowerDefense -> Assets -> Scripts
+The Code can be found in Tower Defense Game -> Assets -> Scripts

 A Tower Defense game is characterized by a game, wherein the player defends an object, usually a castle of some sort, against waves of enemies that storm the castle.
 The player defends the castle by building structures that fire at the enemies.
 The enemies get stronger